Journal therapy: Effects

 Journal therapy is a form of expressive therapy used to help writers better understand life's issues and how they can cope with these issues or fix them.
 The benefits of expressive writing include long-term health benefits such as better self-reported physical and emotional health, improved immune system, liver and lung functioning, improved memory, reduced blood pressure, fewer days in hospital, fewer stress-related doctor visits, improved mood and greater psychological well-being.
 Other therapeutic effects of journal therapy include the expression of feelings, which can lead to greater self-awareness and acceptance and can in turn allow the writer to create a relationship with his or herself.
 The short-term effects of expressive writing include increased distress and psychological arousal.
+Journaling has also been shown to improve mental health outcomes such as self-reflection and emotional management in juvenile prisoners.

 Practice

 Many psychotherapists incorporate journal "homework" in their therapy but few specialize in journal therapy.
 Journal therapy often begins with the client writing a paragraph or two at the beginning of a session.
 These paragraphs would reflect how the client is feeling or what is happening in his or her life and would set the direction of the session.
 Journal therapy then works to guide the client through different writing exercises.
 Subsequently, the therapist and the client then discuss the information revealed in the journal.
 In this method, the therapist often assigns journal "homework" that is to be completed by the next session.
 Journal therapy can also be provided to groups.
-Journaling is a therapeutic writing practice that helps individuals process their thoughts and emotions, leading to greater mental and emotional clarity.
-It involves writing down personal experiences, feelings, and reflections, which can help in reducing stress and anxiety, improving focus, and fostering self-awareness.
-The practice is beneficial for managing emotional turmoil and understanding deeper emotional responses, making it a useful tool in both self-directed therapy and professional mental health care.